byumtc/hds/README.md

-# logging-server
+# hds - Happy Dump Server :smile:
+v
-logging-server is designed to do two things:
+HDS is designed to do two things:
 1. Dump requests to stdout
 2. Only respond with 200 OK responses to all requests

-You might call it the "happy-dump-server" :smile:

 # Installation
 ```bash